kristopolous/music-explorer/readme.md

 The domain is because some albums are hosted on different sites.

+After a mature crawl and some cron-job work, this is my current tree as of Nov 11, 2023, about 4 years into the project: [https://9ol.es/tmp/tree.txt](https://9ol.es/tmp/tree.txt)

 #### But wait, there's more!

 So let's say you want to see if I added anything, just run it again.